chrisaberger/checks/index.md

 task W.
 ```

-It is better to do one thing well than many things half-heartedly.
+It is better to do one thing well and explain that thing precisely than do many things half-heartedly while making vague claims.
 Go deep and fully understand one thing before jumping onto another.

 <a name="ablation">
 ## "Where is the ablation study?"